Souravgoswami/overtime-app/README.md

 ## Features
 - Approval Workflow
-- SMS Sending -> link to approval or overtime input
+- SMS Sending -> link to approval or overtime input -> Integrate with heroku scheduler
 - Administrate admin dashboard
 - Block non-admin and guest users
 - Email summary to managers for approval